 Within a project, students will learn how to tackle a research project.
 They will work together with Phd-students and postdoctoral researchers and develop detailed knowledge of a topic of current research.

 In a Bachelor/Master thesis, students will get insight into a topic of current research.
-They will learn how to use MATLAB for implementing algorithms and carrying out simulations.
+They will learn how to use MATLAB or Python for implementing algorithms and carrying out simulations.
 Real data may be available as well, depending on the chosen topic.

 Students are encouraged to realise their own ideas within the project.
 Generally, the projects can be adapted to the student's interest.
 The following list provides a selection of student projects which are currently offered by the Bioinspired Communication Systems Lab: